Sammysouris/neuropsych_site/content/authors/nadia-papadopoulou/_index.md

 - PhD Candidates
 ---

-During my undergraduate studies in Biology, in National and Kapodistrian University of Athens, my keen interest in studying the nervous system and behavior grew.
-Therefore, I proceeded in Athens International Master’s Programme in Neurosciences, in National and Kapodistrian University of Athens, in order to concentrate upon the brain and how its orders are interpreted into behavior.)
-For my PhD, I am pleased to study the lateralization of the brain in the process of generating written letters and words both in adults and in children with dyslexia and/or dysgraphia, but also how this pattern of lateralization can be altered after phonological intervention.
+During my undergraduate studies in Biology, in the National and Kapodistrian University of Athens (NKUA), my keen interest in studying the nervous system and behavior grew.
+Therefore, I proceeded with the Athens International Master’s Programme in Neurosciences, offered by the NKUA, in order to focus on the brain and how its functions are interpreted into behavior.
+For my PhD, I am pleased to study the lateralization of the brain in the process of written language both in adults and in children with dyslexia and/or dysgraphia, but also how lateralization patterns can be altered after a phonological intervention in children with dyslexia.